College Football 2011: Each Weekend's Top Three Games

 Week of October 8

-No. 1 Oklahoma vs. Texas in Dallas, TX
+No. 1 Oklahoma vs. Texas in Dallas, Tex.

-The 2011 version of the Red River Rivalry may not turn out to be as thrilling as those of previous years, but, being one of the best rivalries in college football, it is certainly still a must-watch.
-Also, one of the more interesting things this season will be to see how Texas, a program loaded with talent year after year, fares coming off an extremely disappointing 5-7 finish last year.
+The 2011 version of the Red River Rivalry may not turn out to be as thrilling as those of previous years.
+But being one of the best rivalries in college football, it is certainly still a must-watch.
+Also, one of the more interesting things this season will be to see how Texas, a program loaded with talent year after year, fares coming off an extremely disappointing 5-7 finish last season.

 No. 18 Ohio State @ No. 10 Nebraska